Marshall Road station

-Marshall Road station is a SEPTA Route 102 trolley stop in Drexel Hill, Pennsylvania.
+Marshall Road station is a stop on the D in Drexel Hill, Pennsylvania.
 It is between Cheswold and Blanchard Roads on Marshall Road.

-Trolleys arriving at this station travel between 69th Street Terminal in Upper Darby, Pennsylvania and Sharon Hill, Pennsylvania.
+Trolleys arriving at this station travel between 69th Street Transit Center in Upper Darby Township, Pennsylvania and Sharon Hill, Pennsylvania.
 The station has a shed with a roof where people can go inside when it is raining on one platform and a bench on the other.
 Both platforms are on the north side of the Marshall Road grade crossing only.
 Because the stop is in a residential area, no parking is available.